-As I have worked to incorporate minimalism/simple living in my household, one of the most stressful challenges has been Christmas gift giving.
+As I have worked to incorporate minimalism/simple living in our household, one of the most stressful challenges has been Christmas gift giving.
 When my daughter was young, we were typical parents.
 We wanted what was best for our child.
 Truthfully, we wanted to give her everything!
 And since she was the only grandchild at that time in both our families, the extra “stuff” she got each year multiplied.

 I watched each year as toys were played with once and then forgotten, clothing sat in drawers unworn while Rowan outgrew the items daily, and baby gear (and then toddler gear) often turned out to be unnecessary.
 Christmastime was a huge engine for creating a messy, increasingly cluttered space.